ChrstphrHll/npc_gen/students/Hazel Traeliorn.md

 ---
 ### Description
 - 1st year Tiefling Monk in Burk
-- curly grey hair that's put up in a large bun, Brown eyes, and Blue skin
+- shoulder length wavy strawberry blond hair that's plain, Brown eyes, and Blue skin
 - Is Adventurous and Unctuous, and has Caring as their ideal

 ### Organizations